screen actors guild awards get political as actors deliver message to trump | read | i-D

 Image via Twitter

-Topics:news, culture, screen actors guild awards, donald trump, stranger things, moonlight, hidden figures, muslim ban, film
+Topics:news, culture, screen actors guild awards, donald trump, stranger things, moonlight, muslim ban, hidden figures